jakubsvec001/ocaml.org/data/tutorials/language/1ms_00_modules.md

 * Call it on a `.cmi` file (Compiled ML Interface): `ocaml-print-intf cairo.cmi`.
 * Call it using Dune: `dune exec -- ocaml-print-intf cairo.ml`

-If you are using Dune, `.cmi` file are in the `_build` directory.
-Otherwise, you can compile manually to generate them.
+If you are using Dune, `.cmi` files will be built and stored in the `_build` directory tree.

+Otherwise, you can compile manually to generate them using the command line.
 The command `ocamlc -c cairo.ml` will create `cairo.cmo` (the executable bytecode) and `cairo.cmi` (the compiled interface).
 See [Compiling OCaml Projects](docs/compiling-ocaml-projects) for details on compilation without Dune.

 ### Module Inclusion

-Let's say we feel that a function is missing from the `List` module, but we really want it as if it were part of it.
-In an `extlib.ml` file, we can achieve this effect by using the `include` directive:
+Let's say we feel that a specific function is missing from the `List` module, and we wish to create a module that includes everything in the List module in addition to our specific function.
+To do so, we can create an `extlib.ml` file and achieve our goal by using the `include` keyword:

 ```ocaml
 module List = struct